BibliothecaDAO/master-scroll/docs/adventurers/loot-fountains.md

 ### Trading

-All the Loot items will be traded on the NFT Marketplace and will be priced in $LORDS.
+All the Loot items will be traded on the NFT Marketplace and will be priced in ETH.

 ### Dropping of Items